Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Added ProductRepository and IProductRepository and upated UnitOfWork and IUnitOfWork accordingly 2356
-Created ProductController and ProductVM in Models in folder and installed package which was required
+Created ProductController and ProductVM in Models in folder and installed package which was required 0002
+Added Index view and Update link in layout file and added product.js file